 Both types of assistants work with doctors via HIPAA-compliant video conference calls on a daily basis.

 Work with Competitive Remote Professionals

-All medical virtual assistant job applicants at BMVS are required to undergo a Health Insurance Portability and Accountability Act (HIPAA) training program for security and better administration of remote services to doctors.
+All medical distant assistant job applicants at BMVS are required to undergo a Health Insurance Portability and Accountability Act (HIPAA) training program for security and better administration of remote services to doctors.